jjemison/fakebank/README.md

 Problem: Text under icons have underline

-Solution: Users associate text with an underline as clickable link, to eliminate confusion I removed  the underline under text
+Solution: Users associate text with an underline as clickable link, to eliminate confusion I removed  the underline under the text

 Problem: About us is at the bottom of the homepage